 C.R.A.P stands for contrast, repeitition, alignment and proximity and these are the four principles of design that a blog design should adhere to.
+As a matter of fact this principle applies to all types of design: logo designs, product design, e-book design and soul.

 The Joshua Tree